This country-specific Q&A provides an overview of Construction laws and regulations applicable in China.

-Key statutory obligations relevant to construction and engineering are set out in Construction Law, Law on the Administration of the Urban Real Estate, Law on Urban and Rural Planning, Law on Bid Invitation and Bidding, Law on Government Procurement etc. Among them, Construction Law stipulates various requirements relating to the construction permit, qualifications, contracting mode, engineering supervision, safety construction management, quality management etc. throughout construction and engineering projects.
+Key statutory obligations relevant to construction and engineering are set out in Construction Law (newly amended in 2019), Law on the Administration of the Urban Real Estate, Law on Urban and Rural Planning (newly amended in 2019), Law on Bid Invitation and Bidding, Law on Government Procurement etc. Among them, Construction Law stipulates various requirements relating to the construction permit, qualifications, contracting mode, engineering supervision, safety construction management, quality management etc. throughout construction and engineering projects.

 Are there any specific requirements that parties should be aware of in relation to: (a) Health and safety; (b) Environmental; (c) Planning; (d) Employment; and (e) Anti-corruption and bribery.